scrabbletank/farhome-rules/rulesdoc.md

 ### Preparing Spells

-Before you can cast a spell from your codex you must prepare it.
-Each long rest you may prepare 3 cantrips, and 2 spells of your choosing for every point of Intelligence and spell power.
-Having negative Intelligence does not reduce the number of spells you can prepare.
-Once prepared, spells are castable until the next day even without your codex.
-The spells fade from your memory over the next long rest unless you prepare them again.
+Before casting a spell from your codex, you must prepare it.
+Each long rest, you can prepare 3 cantrips and 2 spells of your choice for every point of Intelligence and spell power you possess.
+Negative Intelligence does not reduce the number of spells you can prepare.
+Once prepared, spells remain castable until the next day, even without access to your codex.
+However, they fade from memory over the following long rest unless you prepare them again.

-Spells are complex, with each spellcaster having their own methods of writing and remembering spells.
-Spells prepared from one codex requires a different frame of mind than spells prepared from another.
-Attempting to unravel spells from multiple codices always ends with failure, thus you may only prepare spells from a single codex each long rest.
-You can prepare from any codex, however preparing from a codex you have not written must be deciphered first.
-Deciphering takes 8 hours of work, after which you may prepare from it normally.
+Spells are intricate, with each spellcaster employing unique methods of writing and recalling them.
+Preparing spells from one codex requires a different mindset than from another.
+Attempting to combine spells from multiple codices inevitably fails, so you may only prepare spells from a single codex each long rest.
+While you can prepare from any codex, preparing from one you haven't authored requires deciphering it first.
+Deciphering takes 8 hours of work, after which you can prepare spells from it as usual.

 ### Casting Spells

-Each spell has either an AP cost or a time given as its casting time.
-There is no limit to the number of spells you can cast a turn as long as you have the AP to do so.
-Casting a spell that lists a time instead of AP can still be used in combat, but requires the casting time worth of full turns.
-For example casting a spell with a cast time of 1 minute requires 3 full turns to cast.
-Spells require a spoken incantation to be properly cast.
-Casting a spell while gagged or otherwise silenced is incredibily difficult, adding 2 terrible dice to the spellcasting rolls.
+Each spell has either an AP cost or a casting time specified.
+There is no limit to the number of spells you can cast per turn as long as you have sufficient AP.
+Spells with a casting time require a number of full turns equal to their specified time.
+For instance, casting a spell with a casting time of 1 minute requires 3 full turns.
+Spells must be properly cast with a spoken incantation.
+Casting a spell while gagged or silenced is incredibly difficult, adding 2 terrible dice to the spellcasting rolls.

-All spells, including cantrips, can be cast at a higher level to increase its potency.
-When casting at a higher level you spend mana equal to the level your casting at, not the spells base level.
-Casting spells this way gives additional effects listed in the spell.
+All spells, including cantrips, can be cast at a higher level to increase their potency.
+When casting at a higher level, you expend mana equal to the level you are casting at, not the spell's base level.
+This method of casting grants additional effects as listed in the spell description.

-Depending on your character's level you will only be able to cast spells up to a certain level.
-The table blow shows the maximum level your character can cast based on their level.
+Depending on your character's level, you can cast spells only up to a certain level.
+The table below shows the maximum spell level your character can cast based on their level:

 | Player Level | Spell Level |
 | :----------: | :---------: |